Welcome to Harry's Greece Travel Guide 2015

 Greece's main museums and archaeological sites Hours Expanded

-Greece's main museums and archaeological sites will remain open seven days a week, from 8 a.m. to 8 p.m., during the summer, Prime Minister Antonis Samaras confirmed on Tuesday.
-The new timetable, which will run from April 1 to October 31, 2014 has been in the works for some time and will apply at 33 key sites and museums such as the Parthenon in Athens, Ancient Olympia in the Peloponnese, Knossos on Crete and Akrotiri in Santorini.
+This will likely remain in effect thru 2015.
+Greece's main museums and archaeological sites will remain open seven days a week, from 8 a.m. to 8 p.m., during the summer, the previous Prime Minister's office decreed.
+The museum timetable, which will run from April 1 to October 31, 201X has been in use for some time and will apply at 33 key sites and museums such as the Parthenon in Athens, Ancient Olympia in the Peloponnese, Knossos on Crete and Akrotiri in Santorini.
 The 33 site picks account for 95 percent of total annual visitors to museums and ancient sites.

 Everyone has their own idea of what Greece travel means to them so to help you get started, I made it as easy as I could to find the major sites and fun spots too!
 Destinations on and off the main routes you should be considering seeing or learning about in the menu at the top of every page.